poemusica/rpi-matrix-gif/README.md

 ### Step 2: Assemble the HAT

-Follow Adafruit's amazing [Assembly](https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/assembly) instructions describing how to solder the (included) components of the [Adafruit RGB Matrix HAT](https://www.adafruit.com/product/2345):
+Follow [Adafruit's Assembly instructions](https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/assembly) describing how to solder the (included) components of the [Adafruit RGB Matrix HAT](https://www.adafruit.com/product/2345):
 * 2x20 pin socket header
 * 2 pin terminal block
 * 2x8 pin IDC header

 You'll need **soldering supplies** (soldering iron, solder, wire cutters) for this step.
-If you’re new to soldering, see also Adafruit’s [Guide to Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering).
+If you’re new to soldering, see also [Adafruit’s Guide to Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering).

 Don’t be intimidated!
 This project was my first time soldering.
 I was able to do it and you can do it too.